Volunteer & Intern in Ghana | Volunteer Abroad

 Gender inequality remains an issue in Ghana.
 Women earn less income and own less land than men.
 One of the key barriers is access to education and resources necessary to improve one’s economic standing.
 Address this issue by volunteering in a women’s empowerment program.

 One great project is hosted by Global Vision International (GVI).
 GVI’s women’s empowerment program takes place in Accra, where you work to increase females’ access to education and improve their employment opportunities.
 The big goal is to empower local women through education and build their capacity to support themselves.
-The program starts from two weeks at $1,795.

 Join Projects Abroad’s Microfinance Internship to empower women living in a local fishing village in Ghana.
 You can use your skills to teach groups how to run small businesses that will give them the income they need to support themselves and their families.